nolo18/nvim-config/notes.md

 # Neovim configuration notes.

 ## Tasks
-- [ ] Make some different configurations when on Windows.
+- [X] Make some different configurations when on Windows. fzf_native plugin yow works.
 - [X] Configure general tabs to 4 spaces.
 - [ ] Split configuration in an undestandable manner.